 I was told one time that if it's all one piece, it's not true leather because as you said, where would you find one that large.
 Cows aren't that big.
 Also, I would never again buy a leather sofa.
 Mine is so uncomfortable.
 It is not at all "cushy".

 I just bought my "retirement recliner".
 It is a very expensive leather chair.
-It has several seams that show prominently. the leather is very soft.
-It's very comfy.

 More important than the number of seams is to know the type of 'leather' you are getting.